zaringleb/audio-journal-bot/README.md

 ---

-**Built for personal journaling with privacy and organization in mind.** 🔒
+**Built for personal journaling with privacy and organisation in mind.** 🔒